Benzodiazepine: Seizures

 Prolonged convulsive epileptic seizures are a medical emergency that can usually be dealt with effectively by administering fast-acting benzodiazepines, which are potent anticonvulsants.
 In a hospital environment, intravenous clonazepam, lorazepam, and diazepam are first-line choices.
 In the community, intravenous administration is not practical and so rectal diazepam or buccal midazolam are used, with a preference for midazolam as its administration is easier and more socially acceptable.

 When benzodiazepines were first introduced, they were enthusiastically adopted for treating all forms of epilepsy.
-However, drowsiness and tolerance become problems with continued use and none are now considered first-line choices for long-term epilepsy therapy.
+However, drowsiness and tolerance become problems with continued use, and none are now considered first-line choices for long-term epilepsy therapy.
 Clobazam is widely used by specialist epilepsy clinics worldwide and clonazepam is popular in the Netherlands, Belgium and France.
 Clobazam was approved for use in the United States in 2011.
 In the UK, both clobazam and clonazepam are second-line choices for treating many forms of epilepsy.
 Clobazam also has a useful role for very short-term seizure prophylaxis and in catamenial epilepsy.
 Discontinuation after long-term use in epilepsy requires additional caution because of the risks of rebound seizures.
-Therefore, the dose is slowly tapered over a period of up to six months or longer.
+Therefore, the dose is slowly tapered for up to six months or longer.

 Alcohol withdrawal

 Chlordiazepoxide is the most commonly used benzodiazepine for alcohol detoxification, but diazepam may be used as an alternative.
-Both are used in the detoxification of individuals who are motivated to stop drinking, and are prescribed for a short period of time to reduce the risks of developing tolerance and dependence to the benzodiazepine medication itself.
+Both are used in the detoxification of individuals who are motivated to stop drinking, and are prescribed for a short period to reduce the risks of developing tolerance and dependence to the benzodiazepine medication itself.
 The benzodiazepines with a longer half-life make detoxification more tolerable, and dangerous (and potentially lethal) alcohol withdrawal effects are less likely to occur.
 On the other hand, short-acting benzodiazepines may lead to breakthrough seizures, and are, therefore, not recommended for detoxification in an outpatient setting.
 Oxazepam and lorazepam are often used in patients at risk of drug accumulation, in particular, the elderly and those with cirrhosis, because they are metabolized differently from other benzodiazepines, through conjugation.

 Benzodiazepines are the preferred choice in the management of alcohol withdrawal syndrome, in particular, for the prevention and treatment of the dangerous complication of seizures and in subduing severe delirium.
 Lorazepam is the only benzodiazepine with predictable intramuscular absorption and it is the most effective in preventing and controlling acute seizures.